 This got me thinking about two things: gathering inspiration from friends and that no one can get things done for you EXCEPT YOU!
 Making excuses for not starting or finishing things, not doing the things on your to-do list or being the person you want to be are just that exactly: excuses.

 I have a friend, Heather Frey, who is a personal trainer and her message online is always motivational and inspiring.
 I have many other friends who are positive, supportive and awesome.
-I nurture these relationships because they are important to me.
+I nurture these relationships because they are essential to me.
 Who do you have in your life that you can look to for inspiration?
 Surrounding yourself with positive people who are getting things done can help you get things done.
 Be inspired.

 A fantastic post on Leo Babuta's Zen Habits blog called 11 Simple Ways to Create Genuine Connections with the People who Make Failure Impossible suggests that “There is no faster, more effective way to fill the gap between where you are and where you aspire to be than having the right passionate and supportive people in your corner.
 There is no bigger life hack.
 Environment is everything.
 And it’s 100 percent in our control.”